blue-army-2017/blue-army-presence-vue2/README.md

   * Adding, editing and deleting games of a season
   * Add or remove members from a game
   * Forward from the home page to the games of the current season

+### 0.2.0-beta

+Date: ???

+Features:
+  * Statistics for the presence of members
+  * Statistics for each season
+  * Statistics can be shown for all matches of a season or only for regular season or playoff matches